 ii) It prohibits card issuers from charging penalty fees that exceed the dollar amount associated with a consumer’s violation.
 For instance, an issuer may not charge a $39 fee if a customer is late in making a $20 minimum payment; the fee charged could not exceed the $20 that was due.

 iii) It bans “inactivity fees,” such as those based on a consumer’s failure to use an account to make new purchases.

 iv) It prevents issuers from charging multiple penalty fees based on a single late payment or other violation of the account terms.

-v) It requires card issuers that have increased interest rates since January 1, 2009 to evaluate whether the reason for the rate increases have changed and, if appropriate, to reduce the rate.
+v) It requires card issuers that have increased interest rates since January 1, 2009, to evaluate whether the reason for the rate increases has changed and, if appropriate, to reduce the rate.